 Based on an interest in science and math, Stephanie studied biotechnology in post-secondary school.
 “We studied a broad range of classes - microbiology, genetics, immunology, statistics.
 There, I found out I loved genetics.”

-Stephanie has worked at SRC for over 11 years now.
-“I started as a Technologist 1 and now I’m a Senior Instrumentation Tech in the Biotechnology Laboratories.”
+Stephanie has worked at SRC for over 11 years, starting as a Technologist 1 and is now a Senior Instrumentation Tech in SRC Environmental Analytical Laboratories.
 Stephanie puts quality at the forefront of her work where she performs DNA extractions, runs different tests, and analyzes and reports results.
 She’s also involved in developing new methods and tests to provide to industry.

-“It’s awesome because I am always learning as the industry keep evolving with bigger and newer technology,” she says.
+“It’s awesome because I am always learning as the industry keeps evolving with bigger and newer technology,” she says.

 SRC was named one of the Best Workplaces for Women for 2017 and one of the Best Workplaces for Inclusion for 2018 by Great Place to Work.TM Our goal is to create an environment where all employees feel safe and supported, with equal opportunities to contribute and succeed.